Use API3 To Request Off-Chain Data on Moonbeam¶

 The example contract contains two functions:

-API3 QRNG is a public utility we provide with the courtesy of Australian National University (ANU).
-It is powered by an Airnode hosted by ANU Quantum Random Numbers, meaning that it is a first-party service.
+API3 QRNG is a public utility provided with the courtesy of Australian National University (ANU), Quintessence Labs and Quantum Blockchains.
+It is powered by an Airnode deployed by the QRNG Providers, meaning that it is a first-party service.
 It is served as a public good and is free of charge (apart from the gas costs), and it provides ‘true’ quantum randomness via an easy-to-use solution when requiring RNG on-chain.

 //SPDX-License-Identifier: MIT